hortonworks/cloudbreak/docs/technologies.md

 1. Lightweight, portable
 2. Build once, run anywhere
 3. VM - without the overhead of a VM
+  * Each virtualized application includes not only the application and the necessary binaries and libraries, but also an entire guest operating system

+  * The Docker Engine container comprises just the application and its dependencies.
+It runs as an isolated process in userspace on the host operating system, sharing the kernel with other containers.

 4. Containers are isolated
 5. It can be automated and scripted